-5.11 The Funding Target is the amount of assets which the Fund needs to hold at the valuation date to pay the liabilities at that date as indicated by the chosen valuation method and assumptions and the valuation data.
-The valuation calculations, including future service contributions and any adjustment for surplus or shortfalldeficit, set the level of contributions payable and dictate the chance of achieving the Solvency Target at the end of the Trajectory Period (defined above).
-The key assumptions used for assessing the Funding Target at the 2019 Valuation are summarised in Actuary's report on the valuation, based on the methodology set out in the Funding Strategy Statement in force at the time.
+5.10 The Funding Target is the amount of assets which the Fund needs to hold at the valuation date to pay the liabilities at that date as indicated by the chosen valuation method and assumptions and the valuation data.
+The valuation calculations, including future service contributions and any adjustment for surplus or deficit, set the level of contributions payable and dictate the chance of achieving the Solvency Target at the end of the Trajectory Period (defined above).

-5.12 For all funding targets an allowance will be made for future pension increases and revaluation of pension accounts using an assumption for future CPI increases which is derived consistently with the modelling underpinning the discount rates.
+5.11 For all funding targets an allowance will be made for future pension increases and revaluation of pension accounts using an assumption for future CPI increases which is derived consistently with the modelling underpinning the discount rates.
 At the 2022 valuation this is a long-term best estimate CPI assumption of 2.3% p.a.
 Allowance may also be made for any short-term inflationary pressures where this is considered appropriate and prudent.
 At the 2022 valuation an adjustment of 10% will be added to the liabilities for all funding targets.
 This adjustment will be reviewed on a quarterly basis to ensure it remains appropriate in light of prevailing market conditions.

-5.132 For deferred employers where a deferred debt agreement is in place, the ongoing funding target will take into account the funding target at the date the deferred debt agreement is expected to end and any other factors considered to be relevant by the Administering Authority on the advice of the Actuary, which may include, without limitation:
+5.12 For deferred employers where a deferred debt agreement is in place, the ongoing funding target will take into account the funding target at the date the deferred debt agreement is expected to end and any other factors considered to be relevant by the Administering Authority on the advice of the Actuary, which may include, without limitation:

-- 5.132.1 the agreed period of the deferred debt agreement; - 5.132.2 the type/group of the employer; - 5.132.3 the business plans of the employer; - 5.132.4 an assessment of the financial covenant of the employer; - 5.132.5 any contingent security available to the Fund or offered by the employer such as a guarantor or bond arrangements, charge over assets, etc.
+- 5.12.1 the agreed period of the deferred debt agreement; - 5.12.2 the type/group of the employer; - 5.12.3 the business plans of the employer; - 5.12.4 an assessment of the financial covenant of the employer; - 5.12.5 any contingent security available to the Fund or offered by the employer such as a guarantor or bond arrangements, charge over assets, etc.

-5.143 The Fund is deemed to be fully funded when the assets are equal to or greater than 100% of the Funding Target, where the funding target is assessed based on the sum of the appropriate funding targets across all the employers/groups of employers.
+5.13 The Fund is deemed to be fully funded when the assets are equal to or greater than the Funding Target, where the funding target is assessed based on the sum of the appropriate funding targets across all the employers/groups of employers.

-5.15 At the 2022 actuarial valuation, the discount rates will be set for each funding target such that the Fund Actuary estimates that the chance of reaching or exceeding the Solvency Target over the relevant Trajectory Period, is as set out below:
+5.14 At the 2022 actuarial valuation, the discount rates were ill be set for each funding target such that the Fund Actuary estimates that the chance of reaching or exceeding the Solvency Target over the relevant Trajectory Period, is as set out below:

-Funding Target Probability of funding success Trajectory Period Discount rate as at 31 March 2022 Secure Scheduled and Subsumption Body 76% 20 years 4.5% Intermediate Dependent on risk rating: 20 years - lower risk employers: 80% 4.25% - medium risk employer: 83% 4.05% - higher risk employers: 85% 3.95% Ongoing orphan Set to target the exit (orphan) position when the last active leaves In service: 3.95% Left service: 1.60% Orphan (exit) 95% 15 years 1.60%
+Funding Target Probability of funding success Trajectory Period Discount rate as at 31 March 2022 Secure Scheduled and Subsumption Body 76% 20 years 4 .5% Intermediate Dependent on risk rating: 20 years - lower risk employers: 80% 4 .25% - medium risk employer: 83% 4 .05% - higher risk employers: 85% 3.95% Ongoing orphan Set to target the exit (orphan) position when the last active leaves In service: 3.95% Left service: 1.60% Orphan (employers who have already exit ed) 95% 15 years 1.60%

 In order to keep contributions for employers' subject to the ongoing orphan funding target affordable, the in service discount rate is set equal to that for the higher risk intermediate funding target.
 The left service discount rate is set equal to that for the orphan exit funding target.
+The discount rates derived using the parameters set out above are shown in the Report on the Actuarial Valuation of the Fund.